-- The BinaxNOW COVID-19 Ag 2 Card can be used to test direct anterior nasal (nares) swabs from individuals with symptoms of COVID-19 within the first seven days of symptom onset. - The BinaxNOW COVID-19 Ag 2 Card can be used to test direct anterior nasal (nares) swabs from individuals with or without symptoms or other epidemiological reasons to suspect COVID-19, when tested twice over three days with at least 24 hours (and no more than 48 hours) between tests. - The BinaxNOW COVID-19 Ag 2 Card is only authorized for use in laboratories in the United States, certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA), 42 U.S.C. §263a, to perform moderate, high and waived complexity tests.
-This test is authorized for use at the point of care (POC), i.e., in patient care settings operating under a CLIA certificate of Waiver, certificate of compliance, or certificate of accreditation.
+- The Clip COVID Rapid Antigen Test can be used to test anterior nasal swab specimens directly. - The Clip COVID Rapid Antigen Test should be ordered for the detection of COVID-19 in individuals who are suspected of COVID-19 by their healthcare provider within the first five days of onset of symptoms, or individuals without symptoms or other epidemiological reasons to suspect COVID-19, when tested twice over three days with at least 24 hours and no more than 48 hours between tests. - The Clip COVID Rapid Antigen Test is authorized for use in laboratories certified under the Clinical Laboratory Improvement Amendments of 1988 (CLIA), 42 U.S.C. §263a, that meet the requirements to perform high, moderate, or waived complexity tests.
+This test is authorized for use at the Point of Care (POC), i.e., in patient care settings operating under a CLIA Certificate of Waiver, Certificate of Compliance, or Certificate of Accreditation. - Please refer to the Clip COVID Rapid Antigen Test Instructions for Use for additional information.

 Specimens should be collected with appropriate infection control precautions.
-Current guidance for COVID-19 control precautions are available at the CDC's website (see links provided in "Where can I go for updates and more information?" section).
+Current guidance for COVID-19 infection control precautions are available at the CDC's website (see links provided in "Where can I go for updates and more information?" section).